What are GTM tools?

 What is the difference between GTM tools and CRM software?

-GTM tools is a broader category that includes data intelligence, engagement, and intent platforms.
-CRM software serves as the system of record for customer relationships and typically sits at the center of the GTM stack where other tools connect.
+GTM tools is a broader category that includes data intelligence, engagement, intent, and enrichment platforms.
+CRM software (Salesforce, HubSpot) serves as the system of record for customer relationships and typically sits at the center of the GTM stack where other tools connect.
+A GTM platform like ZoomInfo feeds verified contact data, intent signals, and AI-generated insights into the CRM rather than replacing it.
+Understanding how these tools connect is covered in depth in the GTM stack guide.

 What are the primary use cases for GTM software?

-Primary use cases include prospecting and contact discovery, outbound engagement automation, data enrichment, account prioritization based on intent signals, and pipeline management.
-GTM software connects these workflows to eliminate manual processes.
+Primary use cases include prospecting and contact discovery, outbound engagement automation, data enrichment and CRM hygiene, account prioritization based on intent signals, buying committee mapping and champion tracking, pipeline management, and conversation intelligence.
+GTM software connects these workflows to eliminate manual processes and reduce tool-switching.
+For sales teams, the highest-value use cases are verified contact data and intent-based account prioritization.

-How do GTM tools integrate with each other in a revenue tech stack?
+How do GTM tools integrate with Salesforce and HubSpot?